 The Collection Statute Expiration Date (CSED)

-As the CSED draws near, it’s not unusual for the IRS to ramp up collection efforts.
+As the CSED date draws near, it’s not unusual for the IRS to ramp up collection efforts.
 Their end goal is to collect what’s owed, and the agency will go to extra lengths to recoup back taxes before the deadline.

 Can The Expiration Date Be Tolled?